marceloch2/user-list-component/README.md

 If need change how much items per load just change the prop in the component declaration.
 <users :token='token' :fields='fields' :end-point="this.endpoint" :limit="XXX" />

-Also check the mobile interface accessing in your device your external IP on port :8080.
+Check the mobile interface accessing in your device your external IP on port :8080.
 ex: 192.168.x.x:8080

 Remember to do the test searching for "John" and scrolling for more results to see the treatment for "no results - clean filters".